 Public Financial Management (PFM) Reform

 The government and development partners have committed to move to a new phase of PFM reforms founded on greater implementation of the new rules and regulations, tighter internal controls and greater attention to the benefits of PFM reforms for Ministries, Departments, Agencies (MDAs) and sectors.
 In preparation for this new phase, the government and development partners have been working together since late 2011, through the Integrated Reform Steering Committee (IRSC), on creating a future reform program.
 An initial program was approved in principle by the IRSC in May 2012, and then further refined and finalized with technical assistance from the International Monetary Fund (IMF) during the last quarter of calendar 2012.
 A final version of the Government Public Financial Management Reform Action Plan (PFMRAP) 2012-2017/18, with a foreword by the Minister of Finance, was approved by the IRSC in March 2013.
-A High Level PFM Workshop was also hosted by the Minister of Finance on 11 November, 2013 with representation from Parliament (specifically the chairperson of the Public Accounts Committee); several Ministers (including Finance, Development Planning, Health, Education and Social Development); Development Partners (DPs, including the IMF, EU, AfdB and UNDP); several Principal Secretaries, Component Leaders for the PFM Reform Action Plan (PFMRAP), and other key staff involved in its implementation.
+A high-level PFM Workshop was also hosted by the Minister of Finance on 11 November, 2013 with representation from Parliament (specifically the chairperson of the Public Accounts Committee); several Ministers (including Finance, Development Planning, Health, Education and Social Development); Development Partners (DPs, including the IMF, EU, AfdB and UNDP); several Principal Secretaries, Component Leaders for the PFM Reform Action Plan (PFMRAP), and other key staff involved in its implementation.
 The GoL provided an overview of the PFMRAP, and the associated implementation arrangements, and the workshop concluded with overwhelming support for its implementation and appreciation to the DPs for their support.

 The approved PFMRAP covers a number of strategic actions, that have been structured into 8 components and linked to key results (with reference to the associated PEFA performance indicators where possible).
-Key outputs have been defined for each of the components as follows:

 This operation will support the GoL with the implementation of key result (b) of component 5 above of its PFMRAP.
 Essentially this will entail stabilization and improving the effectiveness of the IFMIS platform.